Tlalnepantla, Morelos: History

+A telephone line was established between 1880 and 1910 near Tenecuilco where President Porfirio Díaz had a hunting lodge.

 The ex-hacienda of Cuatepec or Coatepec was built during colonial times.
 During the Mexican Revolution the hacienda was looted and burned, then abandoned by its owner.
 The peasants divided the land and the community adopted the name of General Felipe Neri, a Zapatista who was killed by rival general Antonio Barona Rojas.
 The town's foundation is celebrated on February 8.

 The first carnaval in Tlalnepantla was organized by Pablo Lima in 1905; carnaval was suspended during the Revolution and started again in 1929.

 El Vigía, also called San Nicolás del Monte, was formed by uniting the barrios of San Miguel, San Francisco, San Pedro, and San Lucas.
 San Nicolás del Monte was isolated until Mexican Federal Highway 113 was built in 1973.
 The town changed its name to El Vigía in 1973 because during the Revolution it was used to warn people when enemy armies were approaching.
 El Pedregal was founded by Teofilo Pacheco in 1975.

 At least 340 homes were damaged during the 2017 Puebla earthquake, but no deaths or injuries were reported in the municipality.

 Rigoberto Espindola Gonzalez of the Panal was elected Presidente Municipal on July 1, 2018.

 The state of Morelos reported 209 cases and 28 deaths due to the COVID-19 pandemic in Mexico as of April 27, 2020; one case was reported in Tlatnapantla.
 Schools and many businesses were closed from mid-March until June 1.
 On July 2, Tlalnepantla reported 33 infections and four deaths from the virus; the reopening of the state was pushed back until at least June 13.
 Tlalnepantla reported 19 cases, 18 recuperations, and two deaths from the virus as of August 31.
 Twenty-one cases were reported on December 27, 2020.